La Clinica provides no-cost COVID-19 vaccinations to people 18 and older. Call us at 541-618-1300 to make vaccine appointments.

 Vaccines are one of the most effective ways to prevent disease.
 Vaccination is a key way to build immunity to COVID-19 in the community and end this pandemic.

 Find more information about vaccine in Jackson County here.

 Is the COVID-19 vaccine safe and effective?

 Vaccination is the safest way to protect yourself from COVID-19.
 We know this disease can make you very sick or even kill you.
 Three independent groups of scientists checked to make sure COVID-19 vaccines work and are safe before the U.S. Food and Drug Administration authorized them for emergency use.
 Oregon teamed up with neighboring states for one more review to make sure the vaccines here meet the highest standards.
-The Moderna vaccine that La Clinica is giving is about 94% effective.
+All of the authorized vaccines are effective, especially at preventing serious illness and death.

 Can I get COVID-19 from the vaccine?

-No. The Moderna vaccine doesn’t have live viruses in it that can make you sick.
+No. None of the authorized vaccines have live coronavirus, the virus that causes COVID-19, in them.
+The vaccines cannot make you sick with COVID-19.
 Like many vaccines, COVID-19 vaccinations might give you a sore arm and even some redness or swelling where the shot was given.
 Some people also have tiredness, headache, joint or muscle pain, fever, or chills.
 These are signs the vaccine is working and your body is gearing up to protect you.
 You might have more symptoms after your second dose, but it is important to get both shots.

 How much does COVID-19 vaccination cost?

 It is available at no cost to you.
 If you have insurance, La Clinica will bill your insurance for giving the shots.
 If you don’t have insurance, a federal fund will cover the cost.